coreboot/coreboot/Documentation/contributing/coding_style.md

 and neither is `clang-format`.
 These tools can be useful to find potential issues or simplify formatting in new submissions, but they were not designed to directly match this guide and may have false positives.
-They should not be bulk-applied to change existing code.)
+They should not be bulk-applied to change existing code except in cases where they directly match the style guide.)

 ## Indentation